The Essential Online Tools That Your Work-From-Home Team Needs Today [From a Remote Manager]

 There is a free personal account.
 The paid business accounts have a lot more storage.
 With a 750 GB daily max, you can share all of the documents you need to with your team.
 You can also set the permissions for your teams on each file.
 Learn more: Google Drive

 Working from home is tough.
 It is a change in your surroundings, and employees can find new challenges while working from home.
 Working with IT can be a challenge.
 There may be new distractions like pets and kids.
 A person’s memory might be affected by working in a new location.
 Working from home does not have to be awful.
 There are several tools out there that can help.
+“If anything, these tools can make your work-from-home role even more productive than if you were working in-person,” Renee adds.
 Hopefully with this guide you have found solutions that can help you and your team.

 What tools does your team use?
 Do you use any of the tools from this list?
 Is there another tool that you use that was not listed here?
 Comment below and share your experience.